thingsdb/ThingsDocs/v0/content/data-types/type.md

 `"#"` | The `#ID` which is assigned to the Type instance.
 `""`  | Array with fields;

-In order to correctly to parse the mutation correctly you require the [types_info](../../collection-api/types_info) of a collection.
+In order to correctly parse the mutation you require the [types_info](../../collection-api/types_info) of a collection.
 Note that the types info is included inside an [init event](../../watching/on-init).
-Below is an example with an entry of `types_info` which shows the type **Book**, which is the type with ID `10` from the mutation example above.
+Below is an example with an entry of `types_info`.
+This shows type **Book** which has ID `10` from the mutation example above.

 ```json
 ...